fuhaililab/sc2MeNetDrug/annotation.md

 <p align="center"><img src="../pic/cellTypeSelect.png" alt="cellTypeSelect" style="zoom:40%;" /></p>

-The cell type for each cell will only be chosen for the cell type you selected.
+The cell type for each cell will only be chosen from the cell type you selected.
 We also provide common cell type combinations for Alzheimer's disease and Pancreatic cancer, and you can use it directly by clicking the blue buttons labeled "Alzheimer's disease" or "Pancreatic cancer".

 After you select the cell type list, you can click the blue button "Cell Annotation" in the cell annotation section.
 Meanwhile, you can choose to use main clustering results or sub-clustering results to do cell annotation by checking or unchecking the "Use sub-clustering result" check box.

 <p align="center"><img src="../pic/annotation.png" alt="annotation" style="zoom:50%;" /></p>

-After computation, you can see the results of annotation in :
+After computation, you can see the results of cell annotation in :

 <p align="center"><img src="../pic/annotationResult.png" alt="annotationResult" style="zoom:80%;" /></p>